Laser Resurfacing in London

 Non-ablative laser resurfacing using Erbium Glass laser is better suited for patients with Fitzpatrick skin types 3-5.

-Anaesthesia for Laser Resurfacing
+How to Prepare for Laser Skin Resurfacing

-The Laser Resurfacing Procedure
+Laser Skin Resurfacing Procedure

 There are two approaches to laser skin resurfacing: fully ablative and fractional.